Rucksack & Daysack Buying Guide

 Proper fitting is only really needed for larger rucksacks where you’ll be carrying heavier loads, although it’s always important to ensure your pack feels comfortable and is well supported.

-Here are some tips on fitting a rucksack:
+Here are some handy tips on fitting a rucksack:

 - Use a rucksack that is, at least, partly full to simulate real-world conditions.

 - The hip belt should, funnily enough, sit on the hips, not the waist.
 If it’s too high then it puts more pressure on your shoulders.